‘Redacted Homestead’ installation scale model

 A low, persistent hum undergirds the installation.
 It mirrors the wider condition: a background noise of control that replaces ecological rhythm with ambient compliance.
 This is not a lament.
 It is a reckoning with how American landscapes are constructed to appear empty, and how that emptiness is maintained.
 Viewers are invited to navigate by texture, vibration, sound, and atmosphere as a physical proposition, intended to work on the body before the mind, asking the viewer to first feel the unease of these layered histories before attempting to decode them.

-This project works from the position that the grooming of the American landscape cannot be separated from the social and racial engineering of its communities.
+This project operates from the premise that the development of the American landscape cannot be separated from the social and racial dynamics of its communities.
 The same logic of 'improvement' that razes a forest for a subdivision has historically been used to displace Indigenous, Black, and poor rural populations.
 The 'unnatural silence' of a manicured suburb is an echo of these deeper, often violent, omissions.

 Pacing and Contrast: The resonant rumble of the lawnmower sound will connect all the spaces, while the paintings and the water room can offer different perspectives on the themes.